|Weight:||Spot Price:||Buy Price:|

 Gold Bullion 1 Kilo Bar

 A 1 kg gold bar is an investment-grade gold bullion bar weighing exactly 1 kilo or kilogram (1 kg), 1,000 grams or 32.1507 troy ounces.

 Why Invest in 1Kg Gold Bullion Bars?

-Gold bars (1 kilo) are sought after by both investors adding bullion to investment portfolios and by store of wealth buyers.
+1 Kg Gold bars are sought after by both investors adding bullion to investment portfolios and by the store of wealth buyers.
 1 kilo gold bars are fast becoming the most popular bullion bar for high net worth and institutional investors in China and Asia.

-Gold bars (1 kilo) are conveniently sized, affordably priced, and are increasingly well-known and liquid in the international marketplace.
+1kg gold bullion bars are conveniently sized, affordably priced, and are increasingly well-known and liquid in the international marketplace.
 They generally are sold for slightly lower premiums than gold bars (1 oz and 10 oz).
 In general UK investors investing sums in excess of GBP 100,000 on a long-term basis in professional storage opt for gold kilo bars.
 They are not suitable for delivery as the cost and bother involved when selling can make selling an expensive and cumbersome process.

 How Much Gold is in 1Kg Gold Bars?